-Chief Justice takes back the reins at the Supreme Court this term
+Chief justice takes back the reins at the Supreme Court this term

 There have been times this term when Chief Justice John Roberts looked worn, grayer, even weary.
 Now we know why.

-Roberts, the institutionalist, was straining to find ways that would pull the court back just enough to the center, to avoid the sudden and sustained public backlash that followed last term's cascade of ultra conservative rulings, including most of all, the reversal of Roe v.
-Wade--a decision that he did not join.
+Roberts, the institutionalist, was straining to find ways that would pull the Supreme Court back just enough to the center, to avoid the sudden and sustained public backlash that followed last term's cascade of ultraconservative rulings, including most of all, the reversal of Roe v.
+Wade — a decision that he did not join.

 And the public noticed.
 Big time.
 Public opinion polls showed the court's approval plummeting.